-- 2. Turn the watercraft upright again. - Turn the fuel cock knob to "OFF." - Remove the spark plugs and dry them with a cloth. - Without reinstalling the spark plugs, crank the engine until all water in the cylinders has been drained. - 6.
-Install the spark plugs. - 7.
+- 2. Turn the watercraft upright again. - 3.
+Turn the fuel cock knob to "OFF." - Remove the spark plugs and dry them with a cloth. - Without reinstalling the spark plugs, crank the engine until all water in the cylinders has been drained. - 6.
+Install the spark plugs and the hood. - 7.
 Turn the fuel cock knob to "ON." - Launch the watercraft into the water, and then run the engine for at least 10 minutes.
-If engine will not start, repeat steps above. - 9.
-Turn the engine off.
-Turn the fuel cock knob to "OFF." - Remove the silencer cap and spray a rust inhibitor into the carburetor while cranking the engine. - 11.
+If the engine does not start, repeat steps 3-8. - 9.
+Turn the engine off. - 10.
+Turn the fuel cock knob to "OFF," remove the silencer cap, and then spray a rust inhibitor into the carburetor while cranking the engine. - 11.
 Have the watercraft inspected by a Yamaha dealer as soon as possible.